popgenmethods/SINGER/README.md

 ![Logo](SINGER.png)
 # SINGER
 SINGER stands for **S**ampling and **IN**ference of **GE**nealogies with **R**ecombination, and it is a Bayesian method to do posterior sampling of Ancestral Recombination Graph under Sequentially Markovian Coalescent.
 SINGER works by iterative threading one haplotype to the partially-built ARG, until the ARG for all haplotypes have been built.
 After initialization, MCMC will be performed to update the ARG to explore the posterior distribution.
-For a full description and cite our method, use:
+For a full description and cite our method, you can check: [Deng, Yun, Rasmus Nielsen, and Yun S. Song.
+"Robust and accurate bayesian inference of genome-wide genealogies for large samples." bioRxiv (2024): 2024-03.](https://www.biorxiv.org/content/10.1101/2024.03.16.585351v1.supplementary-material):

 Here we maintained the version which is under active development, but you can still direclty download the binary files for all past versions.